Kartik2127/Project-Manas/README.md

 ## Getting Started

 This project is currently in the initial setup phase.
 To get a local copy, you can clone the repository:

+## Project Goal
+Our goal is to finish the MVP in 4 weeks.